-The problem with this guideline is too much emphasis is put on making goals specific and measurable with a deadline whether you are writing a goal for yourself or your team.
+The problem with this guideline is too much emphasis is put on making goals specific and measurable with a deadline.
 Not only does this make goals boring, the other two factors – attainability and relevancy – are often assumed and discounted.
 Why would you set a goal that wasn’t important or one that couldn’t be achieved?
 Because the goal sounds good.

 But goals that sound good are often not met if they don’t also feel good.

-Goals must generate positive emotion to truly be smart.
+Goals must generate a positive emotion to truly be smart.

 Yes, you don’t want your goals to be ambiguous.
 Nonspecific goals such as deciding to be a better leader or a healthy eater can mean anything and leave you feeling more guilt than satisfaction.
 General productivity goals can stifle the creativity needed to make work more efficient.